Jane Seymour (actress): Writing and fashion career

 In the 1980s, Seymour began a parallel career as a writer of self-help and inspirational books, including Jane Seymour's Guide to Romantic Living (1986), Two at a Time: Having Twins (2002), Remarkable Changes (2003) and Among Angels (2010).
 She also co-wrote several children's books, with her then-husband James Keach, for the This One 'N That One series.

-In 1985, Seymour appeared at Fashion Aid, a one-time fashion show fundraiser held at the Royal Albert Hall in London.
-An event organised by Bob Geldof to raise funds for the ongoing Ethiopian famine caused by the policies of dictator Mengistu Haile Mariam, the finale of the show saw her partake in a mock wedding with Freddie Mercury.
-Seymour wore a white lace wedding dress that was designed by David and Elizabeth Emanuel – who had previously created Princess Diana's wedding gown.
+In 1985, she appeared at Fashion Aid, a one-time fashion show fundraiser held at the Royal Albert Hall in London and organised by Bob Geldof to raise funds for the ongoing Ethiopian famine caused by the policies of dictator Mengistu Haile Mariam.
+The finale of the show had her partake in a mock wedding with Freddie Mercury.
+Jane was wearing a white lace wedding dress designed by David and Elizabeth Emanuel – who had previously created Princess Diana's wedding gown.

-In 2008, Seymour replaced Selina Scott as the new face of fashion label CC (formerly known as Country Casuals) under the Austin Reed banner of retailers.
+In 2008, she replaced Selina Scott as the new face of fashion label CC (formerly known as Country Casuals) under the Austin Reed banner of retailers.

-Likewise in 2008, Seymour teamed up with and designed the "Open Heart Collection" for Kay Jewelers, which promoted it with the advice, "Keep your heart open and love will always find its way in."
-Beginning that year, she saw to it that she would always be wearing one of the collection's necklaces whenever seen in public while not in character for any of her acting performances.
-In the same year, Seymour also wrote and published the books Open Hearts: If Your Heart Is Open, love Will Always Find Its Way In and Open Hearts Family.
+Also in 2008, she teamed up with and designed the "Open Heart Collection" for Kay Jewelers, which promoted it with the advice, "Keep your heart open and love will always find its way in."
+Beginning that year, she saw to it that she would always be wearing one of the collection's necklaces whenever seen in public (while not in character for any of her acting performances).
+In the same year, she was also writing and publishing the books Open Hearts: If Your Heart Is Open, Love Will Always Find Its Way In and Open Hearts Family.

-A 2.08-carat cushion-cut fancy vivid blue diamond in an 18-karat rose-gold-plated platinum setting was named "The Jane Seymour" in her honour by World of Diamonds Group, which had mined it in Russia, cut and set it.
-The ring was presented to Seymour in April 2016 in Singapore while she was there to star in The Vortex.
+A 2.08-carat cushion-cut fancy vivid blue diamond in an 18-karat rose-gold-plated platinum setting was named "The Jane Seymour" in her honour by World of Diamonds Group, (which had mined it in Russia, then cut and set it).
+The ring was presented to Seymour in April 2016 in Singapore, while she was there to star in The Vortex.

+However, the diamond was eventually found to be synthetic and was instrumental in a fraud case.